Last updated on June 13th, 2022

 Super-prime credit is the crème de la crème in the credit world.
 Not many people may be familiar with the term, but having super-prime credit can get you the best credit cards, the lowest interest rates, and the most lucrative rewards.
-What is super-prime credit, however, and how do those with the highest credit scores use their cards differently?
+What is the super-prime credit score range, however, and how do those with the highest credit scores use their cards differently?

 What Is a Super-Prime Credit Score?

-Super-prime credit might not be the most commonly heard phrase, but for lenders, mentions of the term bring smiles to their faces.
+Super-prime credit might not be a phrase you commonly hear, but for lenders, mentions of the term bring smiles to their faces.
 A super-prime credit score is a term for a person with the very best credit score.
 Where a prime credit score refers to any FICO Score between 660 and 719 (fair to good), a super-prime score is any FICO Score above 720.

 Super-prime credit has plenty of advantages.
 These range from greater access to new credit to preferable rates on new lines of credit and loans.
 Some of the highlights people with excellent credit scores can expect include:

 According to statistics by Experian (one of the three major credit bureaus), a credit score over 720 can help get applicants an APR over 1% lower than those with a good credit score.
-Even more impressive, super-prime borrowers get an average interest rate of over 8% lower than subprime borrowers.
+Even more impressive, super-prime borrowers get an average interest rate of over 8% lower than deep subprime or subprime credit score borrowers.

 While prime borrowers can access signup bonuses, like 0% intro APRs and more, the best perks go to the best credit scores.
 Why?
 Because of the following third benefit.

 Not all credit cards are available to all consumers.
 The very best credit cards (featuring the very best bonuses and perks) belong to those with the best credit scores.
-Cards like the Platinum Card from American Express, Amex Gold Card, Chase Sapphire Reserve, and others are only available to those with excellent credit.
 Some cards are even more exclusive.
 The Luxury Card range (which includes the Mastercard Black Card, Mastercard Titanium Card, and Mastercard Gold Card), for example, requires an excellent credit score and a high income.

 What all these cards (credit cards and charge cards) have in common is that they offer the best benefits, including: